UW-Madison-DataScience/workshop-demo/README.md

-# workshop-demo
+# Carpentries Workshop Demo

-This is a short demo of our Carpentries workshop using a binder instance so others can follow along.
+This is a short demo of our Carpentries workshop using a binder instance so audience members can follow along.